Oruga420/sora-video-gen-template/README.md

 ### Notes

 - Generated videos persist on the page until a full reload, satisfying the original acceptance criteria.
-- Object URLs are reclaimed on cleanup to avoid leaking browser memory.
+- Object URLs are reclaimed on cleanup to avoid leaking browser memory.\n- Status polling throttles to once per minute with an on-card countdown to keep the API load minimal.
 - If the UI stalls, check Vercel deployment logs for request errors (missing key, prompt violation, etc.).